 Recap: what makes a quantum computer so special?

-Well, while a classical computer reads "binary" information as a number zero or a number one, the quantum computer can read both at the same time.
-This theoretically makes it much more effective at solving certain problems, such as searching an unordered database… or simulating natural phenomena.
+Well, while a classical computer reads “binary” information as a number zero or a number one, the quantum computer can read both at the same time.
+This theoretically makes it much more effective in solving certain problems, such as searching an unordered database… or simulating natural phenomena.

 The study to give utility to the quantum computer

-The (future) utility of quantum computing
+The (future) usefulness of quantum computing

 What are you saying?
 You are right?